awsdocs/amazon-chime-sdk-developer-guide/doc_source/start-bot-conversation.md

 The `StartBotConversation` action uses Amazon Lex and Amazon Polly for the duration of the bot conversation\.
 Standard Amazon Lex and Amazon Polly costs apply\.
 For more pricing information, see the [Amazon Lex streaming conversation pricing](https://aws.amazon.com/lex/pricing/), and [Amazon Polly Pricing](https://aws.amazon.com/polly/pricing/) pages\.

 **Note**
-You can't run this action on a bridged call, or on a call that has joined an Amazon Chime meeting\.
+You can't run this action on a bridged call, or on a call that has joined an Amazon Chime SDK meeting\.

 **Important**
 Use of Amazon Lex and Amazon Polly is subject to the [AWS Service Terms ](https://aws.amazon.com/service-terms/), including the terms specific to the AWS Machine Learning and Artificial Intelligence Services\.